microsoft/fast/sites/website/src/docs/apps-and-experiences/dependency-injection.md

 const container = DI.getOrCreateDOMContainer();
 ```

 You'll want to create and configure your root container as early as possible in your application lifecycle, typically in your application's entry point module.
-If you are using FAST's Design System features or its components, we've integrated them with DI, so that you can figure everything with a unified API.
+If you are using FAST's Design System features or its components, we've integrated them with DI, so that you can configure everything with a unified API.
 Instead of calling `DI.getOrCreateDOMContainer()` you can simply import the Design System Provider function and use that.
 Here's some code that you may have seen in other parts of our documentation, that does just that:

 ```ts
 provideFASTDesignSystem()